uriweb/uri-modern/README.md

 URI Modern is a WordPress theme designed for the University of Rhode Island.
 It's designed to replace all themes currently being used on the university's websites, and unify the online brand and experience.

+## What's new in 1.0.2

+URI Modern 1.0.2 is a bug fix release.

+* Consolidates screen reader text styles
+* Filters page titles based on a whitelist
+* Minor adjustments to the program post type template
+* Other bug fixes and style tweaks

+For complete details, see the [commit history](https://github.com/uriweb/uri-modern/pull/108/commits) and the [issue tracker](https://github.com/uriweb/uri-modern/issues).

 ## How do I get set up?

 1. Grab a copy of the [latest version](https://github.com/uriweb/uri-modern/releases/latest)